NW200: William Dunlop ruled out through injury

 William Dunlop has been ruled out of the Vauxhall International North West 200 through injury.

-Dunlop highsided from the Temple Golf Club Yamaha R1 at Church corner.
+Dunlop highsided from the Temple Golf Club Yamaha R1 at Church corner in Thursday's Superstock race.

 The 31-year-old has no broken bones but suffered heavy bruising to his back.